divyanshmishra1/Arduino_Projects/README.md

 ---

-# Ultrasonic Sensor HC-SR04 with Arduino
+## Project 3: Ultrasonic Sensor HC-SR04 with Arduino

 Welcome to the Ultrasonic Sensor HC-SR04 project repository!
 This project demonstrates how to use the HC-SR04 ultrasonic sensor with Arduino Uno to measure distances and control an LED based on the distance threshold.